b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+### RAYCHAUDHURI, H. ###

+* Raychaudhuri, Hemchandra (1936, 1920).
+'Materials for the Study of the Early History of the Vaishnava Sect'.
+Second edition, revised and enlarged.
+(NB: First edition published in 1920.).
+Calcutta, Bengal, India: University of Calcutta (University Press: Bhupendralal Banerjee).

+**Purport:**<br>
+Raychaudhuri was of the avowed and clear position that Sri Vasudeva-Krishna was a person nested in history around whom there had been much subsequent poetic embellishment and accretion.
+Raychaudhuri sought to clear the field with this watershed survey.
+I value the poetic accretion, but honour his point.

 ### ROBINSON, F. ###

 * Robinson, Francis (2000).
 'Islam and Muslim History in South Asia'.
 New Delhi, India: Oxford University Press.
 ISBN 0195649672.